Year-Round Shelter

 Plans for the shelter's design, architecture, and amenities have been informed by community engagement through stakeholder focus groups and a community-wide survey.

-Community input will continue to shape:
+Community input continues to shape:

 We're also inviting community members to ask us a question and sharing those questions and our responses below.